javaburger/comp204p/README.md

 ## Running the server (development)

-Configure `gunicorn_start.bash` script inside `bin` directory to the settings of your development environment and then execute the script.
+Configure `gunicorn_start.bash` script inside `bin` directory to the proper settings (i.e. directories) and then execute the script.